Lemventory/stockpile/README.md

-# Cheeblr: Cannabis Dispensary Management System
+# stockpile: Cannabis Dispensary Management System

 A comprehensive full-stack web application for cannabis dispensary inventory, point-of-sale, and transaction management, utilizing PureScript for frontend development with Haskell backend services, all underpinned by a PostgreSQL database infrastructure.